 Envision Your Possibilities with a Philosophy Degree

 As a philosophy major, you are taking an exciting intellectual journey, in conversation with some of history’s most influential thinkers.
-At Marywood, students in philosophy are trained to be creative thinkers, to interpret difficult texts, to evaluate complex ideas and moral situations, and to be sensitive to many points of view.
+At Marywood, a philosophy major is trained to be a creative thinker who can interpret difficult texts.
+The student learns how to evaluate complex ideas and moral situations, and to be sensitive to many points of view.
 Earning a philosophy degree is a great way to to begin a professional career in law, medicine, business, education, government, or further graduate study.

 Philosophy students at Marywood are taught that their ultimate obligation in their quest for knowledge is to advance the common good.
 Reflective of this responsibility, in addition to their teaching and research duties, our faculty serve the community in different ways, from monthly discussion groups in libraries and senior residences where everyone has a voice, to public lectures and field trips dedicated to the compassionate treatment of animals.
 Students are encouraged to engage in service as a vital part of their Marywood education.